How to apply to become a UK Stewardship Code 2026 signatory

 Assessment

-Reports submitted to the FRC are read in full and assessed against the Principles and reporting expectations of the Code in a way that is proportionate to the organisation’s size and type.
+Reports submitted to the FRC are assessed against the Code in a way that is proportionate to the organisation’s size and type.
 This assessment is then reviewed and discussed among FRC staff to ensure it is fair and appropriate.
 A sample of reports reflecting a range of applicants are reviewed by the FRC’s panel of independent advisors to ensure consistency.

 Who should apply to become a signatory to the Code?